 The classic metronome function only works in a range between 20-220 bpm, you can save tempos for specific songs.
 You can choose also the sound of the metronome that you prefer.

 A red dot spin counterclockwise (this is weird) crossing a drum icon at the 12 o’clock position on every beat.
 With this interesting function, you can focus not only on the number of the bpm but especially on the (circularity) red dot, improving your sense of time and accuracy… certainly a useful tool.

-More function would more useful to me: the possibility to change the subdivisions, the possibility to program rhythm and to silence the measure.
+More function would more useful to me: the possibility to change the subdivisions, to program rhythm and to silence the measure.

 When you turned off the metronome the app detect your tempo, calculated from the spacing of your snare drum hits.
 You can change the sensitivity of the device settings two parameters:

 – Window calculate how many snare drum hits the app uses to calculate your tempo, with a number from 2 to 5;

 – Beat corrects the rate of drum hits with a scale from 1 to 4.